reshmabidikar/slate/source/includes/_payment.md

 ### Complete an existing transaction [using payment Id]

-Completes an existing Payment Transaction that might be in a PENDING state
+Completes any existing Payment Transaction that is in a PENDING state, based on a `PaymentId` given as a path parameter.

 **HTTP Request**